nomad-software/nomad.uk.net/markdown/articles/alternative-function-syntax-in-d-banner.md

 <script src="https://gist.github.com/nomad-software/7a2c2e92c4f2621128e65a063bab447d.js"></script>

-Here i’ve instantiated the <code>Stack</code> class using no parens whatsoever which looks extremely weird but mirrors what we’ve learned so far.
+Here i’ve instantiated the `Stack` class using no parens whatsoever which looks extremely weird but mirrors what we’ve learned so far.
 First, there is only one template parameter so parens are not needed there.
 Second, there’s no constructor defined for this class so we don’t need parens there either.
 The constructor is a member function too so it also adheres to previous rules regarding parens usage with functions that have no parameters.

 ## Dot notation (UFCS)